Conditions: Hypoparathyroidism

 What is hypoparathyroidism?

 Hypoparathyroidism is an endocrine disorder characterized by insufficient production of parathyroid hormone (PTH) by the parathyroid glands.
-These four small glands located in the neck play a major role in regulating calcium and phosphorus levels in the blood.
-With low or absent PTH levels, blood calcium levels of calcium (hypocalcemia) occurs.
-Hypoparathyroidism causes hypocalcemia, but hypocalcemia may be caused by several other conditions besides hypoparathyroidism.
+These small glands, usually four in number and usually located adjacent to the thyroid gland in the neck, play a major role in regulating calcium and phosphorus levels in the blood.
+With low or absent PTH levels, low calcium levels (hypocalcemia) and high phosphorus levels (hyperphosphatemia) occur.
+Of note, while hypoparathyroidism causes hypocalcemia, but hypocalcemia may be caused by several other conditions besides hypoparathyroidism.

 How do the parathyroid glands normally function?